open-education-hub/open-education-hub-site/website/docs/community/people.md

 Hi, I'm Gunnar.
 I supervise the Icelandic component of the OpenEdu project, in particular the linking and format consistency with the tutor-web.

-Gunnar is a Professor of Statistics at the University of Iceland, Department of Mathematics.
+I am a Professor of Statistics at the University of Iceland, Department of Mathematics.